sreevarshad/EXP-7-MAD/README.md

 ### PROGRAM:

-Program to print the list of item.
+Program to print the list of item

-Developed by:Kathirvelan.K
+Developed by:Sreevarsha.D

-Registeration Number : 212221220026
+Registeration Number : 212221040159

 activity_main.xml